 “‘Small-Scale Copyrights?: Quotation Marks in Theory and in Practice,” Papers of the Bibliographical Society of America 98, no. 1 (2004): 39–53.

-Older publications and conference presentations can be found via Open Research Online.
+A full list of my publications and conference presentations can be found via Open Research Online.